thegreenwebfoundation/co2.js/README.md

 The marginal intensity data is published by the Green Web Foundation, under the Creative Commons ShareAlike Attribution Licence ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)). ([What does this mean?](https://www.tldrlegal.com/license/creative-commons-attribution-share-alike-cc-sa))

+Electricity Maps Grid Intensity Data - The annual grid intensity data is republished from Electricity Maps under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/summary/).
+Users of this data through CO2.js must:

+- Attribute: Credit Electricity Maps as the source
+- Share-Alike: Keep derivative works under the same license
+- Keep open: Provide unrestricted versions if using DRM

+For full details on Electricity Maps methodology see: https://www.electricitymaps.com/data/methodology For full detail on the ODbL see: https://opendatacommons.org/licenses/odbl/summary/

 See LICENCE for more.

 ## Contributors